schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/our_story.md

 <h3>Falling in love</h3>
 <p>
   In January of 2019, Marijne and Savannah both found themselves on Bumble.
-  Marijne thought Savannah's account was fairly standard with "liking books and coffee", but one thing caught here eye; the mention of a rather obscure Estonian composer of classical and religious music.
+  Marijne thought Savannah's account was fairly standard with "liking books and coffee", but one thing caught her eye; the mention of a rather obscure Estonian composer of classical and religious music.
-  Marijne swiped right on the mention of Arvo Part.
+  Marijne swiped right on the mention of Arvo Pärt.
 </p>
 <p>
   After some texting back and forth, they met for their first date at bar Paulus in Amsterdam for wine and cheese.